 The bottom drive terminal was delivered craned into place.

 The New Mittersill Double Chair opened at 8:30am on January 1, 2011.

-This lift will operate whenever the Mittersill Terrain Area is considered open (check the report for status) Lift tickets or season passes required and available at Notchview Welcome Center.
+This lift will operate whenever the Mittersill Area is considered open (check the report for status) Lift tickets or season passes required and available at Notchview Welcome Center.